Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Definitions and preliminary tools

 \begin{theorem}[{\cite[Thm.~5.4]{zhang_quaternions_1997}}] Every \(A \in \HH^{n \times n}\) has exactly \(n\) right eigenvalues which are complex numbers with nonnegative imaginary parts, counted with multiplicity. \end{theorem}

 A simple way to compute canonical eigenvalues is to compute the spectrum of \(\PhiSymp(A)\in\CC^{2n\times 2n}\).
-By construction, the eigenvalues of \(\PhiSymp(A)\) occur in conjugate pairs \(\{z,\overline z\}\); if we select those with \(\Im z\ge 0\) we obtain the \(n\) (up to multiplicity) canonical eigenvalues.
-For subsequent applications, note that the selection of eigenvalues to \(\{\Im z\ge 0\}\) is Borel measurable for conjugate pairs.
+By construction, the eigenvalues of \(\PhiSymp(A)\) occur in conjugate pairs \(\{z,\overline z\}\)\val{.
+Hence, by retaining every eigenvalue in the open upper half-plane and half the algebraic multiplicity of each real eigenvalue, we obtain the \(n\) canonical eigenvalues, counted with multiplicity. {By Lemma~\ref{lem:borel-eigenvalue-enumeration} in Appendix~\ref{app:preliminary-proofs}, the canonical eigenvalues obtained in this way admit a Borel enumeration.}}